RaccoonOnion/little-car/README.md

 ## 2. Demand Analysis

 ### (1) Basic
+- Power-on and Power-off (button)
+- Throttle (switch)
+- Clutch (switch)
+- Brake (switch) : If we turn on brake and throttle at the same time, brake should work and throttle should not work
+- Reverse gear shift (switch) : When switching this switch, the clutch must keep turning on
+- Turn left and turn right (button) : If no one is pressed or both are pressed, the car should go straight.
+- Car Operation (to UART)
+- Turn Light (LED)
+- Mileage record (7 seg) : the mileage should reset to 0 when power-off
 ### (2) Advanced - Semi-Auto Driving (30%)

 - 3 states: moving, turning, wait-for-command